Skip to content

 Upload size limit

-This is done by setting LimitRequestBody for Apache or client_max_body_size for nginx.
+It's done by setting LimitRequestBody for Apache or client_max_body_size for nginx.

-For instance, if one of those Fields is configured to accept files up to 10MB, then client_max_body_size (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.
+For instance, if one of those fields is configured to accept files up to 10MB, then client_max_body_size (in case of nginx) should be set above 10MB, with a safe margin, for example to 15MB.

 You also need to define settings for uploading files in php.ini: upload_max_filesize and post_max_size.